5 Pieces of Advice on Agile Methodology from a Nearshore Developer

 At the beginning of any new team’s work: the important thing is the culture.

 How to implement that culture?
-Start with the values (“Individuals and Interactions Over Processes and Tools;” “Working Software Over Comprehensive Documentation;” “Customer Collaboration Over Contract Negotiation;” “Responding to Change Over Following a Plan”).
+Start with the values (“Individuals and Interactions Over Processes and Tools;” “Working Software Over Comprehensive Documentation;” “Customer Collaboration Over Contract Negotiation;” and “Responding to Change Over Following a Plan”).

 Once those values are understood, then: Describe the agile process; share the process with the team; get to know the team as people; set goals, and then play with the process.